 On the second floor, a gallery curated by the Museum of Chinese in America provides background on the unique history of 50 Bowery and surrounding Chinatown streets.
 In its past life, the location of the hotel was a tavern, a gambling den and a vaudeville theater from the 1700s through the early 1900s.

 These days, I found the hotel — opened in 2017 — to be one of the best if you’re looking to get work done.
 Here’s why.

 Next to the exhibit, the second-floor living room features a variety of comfortable seating with fresh coffee and tea provided throughout the day.
 The space resembles a cafe-within-a-hotel concept, and it opens up to a 5,000-square-foot outdoor terrace that is also Wi-Fi-equipped.

-Even if you don’t stay the night, work-from-hotel programmes have flourished in recent months, and Hotel 50 Bowery participates in Hyatt’s programme.
-If you need a break from work, feel free to get your sweat on at the 24-hour gym, featuring two Peloton bikes, a TPG favourite amenity.
+Even if you don’t stay the night, work-from-hotel programs have flourished in recent months, and Hotel 50 Bowery participates in Hyatt’s program.
+If you need a break from work, feel free to get your sweat on at the 24-hour gym, featuring two Peloton bikes, a TPG favorite amenity.

 Hotel 50 Bowery is also pet-friendly, with no extra charge to bring your furry companion.

 I was impressed with Hotel 50 Bowery; not only because it’s a great boutique hotel, but also that it spotlights Chinatown rather than ignoring or erasing it.
 In a community so rich in history and cuisine — but also hurting from recent anti-Asian sentiment — this is more important than ever before.